17 Shade-Friendly Tomato Varieties For Gardens With Less Sun

 Unless your garden is in total shade, you should have some luck with tomatoes.
 There are plenty of varieties that will tolerate a bit of shade, but all tomatoes will perform best in full sun.

-The adventurous gardener can try many unique and tasty tomatoes to find the varieties that work best in your particular garden conditions.
+The adventurous gardener can try many unique and tasty tomatoes to find the varieties that work best in their particular garden conditions.
 Don’t be afraid to try a few different varieties each year until you find some that thrive in your garden!

 Share This Post